How to Become A Freight Broker in 7 Simple Steps [Updated 2021]

 Fact is, not everyone learns the same and each has its pros and cons.

-On-the-job freight broker training, for example, has the advantage that you earn while you learn.
+On-the-job broker training, provides hands-on experience and the advantage that you can earn while you learn.
 But it also takes the longest and has the least amount of flexibility.

 Before deciding which is the best for you, take a deeper dive and look at the pros and cons of all of them.